 By Qiu He, Japan

-Later, I was attracted to a Japanese girl who worked in a restaurant.
-I could see that she had a good impression of me, so I began to ask her out.
-But unexpectedly, I once quarreled with her friend for some little thing.
-She got angry and didn’t say anything to me anymore.
+Later, I was attracted to a Japanese girl who worked in a local restaurant.
+I could see that she had a good impression of me, so I asked her out.
+But unexpectedly, I quarreled with her friend over some little thing.
+She got angry and wouldn’t talk to me anymore.
 I was so sad.
-I haven’t done anything wrong.
-Why does she ignore me?
-It’s all right to end this relationship.
-Maybe I would find a better one.
-I’m not inferior to others in looks and character.
-They can find an agreeable girlfriend; I’m sure I would also find one.
+I thought: “I haven’t done anything wrong.
+Why is she ignoring me?
+Anyway, it’s all right to end this relationship.
+Maybe I will find a better one soon.
+I’m not inferior to anyone in looks or character.
+Others aren’t as good as me but can still find agreeable girlfriends; I’m sure I’ll also find one.”

 Although I had failed many times, I refused to accept my fate.
-I thought: Though I failed to find my Miss Right in society, maybe I could find her in.
-Believers in the Lord are more tolerant, patient, and thoughtful.
+I thought: “Though I’ve failed to find my Miss Right in society, maybe I can find her in the church.
+Believers in the Lord are more tolerant, patient, and thoughtful.”
 So, I began to go to church again and asked a deacon to find a girlfriend for me.
-My brothers and sisters also voluntarily introduced some girls to me, but none of them became my girlfriend.
+The brothers and sisters also voluntarily introduced some girls to me, but none of them became my girlfriend.
 It was either the girls didn’t like me or I didn’t like them.
 I still didn’t find my Miss Right.

 It seemed that I had done all I could, but I still had no girlfriend.
 I was upset and wondered what was wrong with me.
-I thought that the occupation, appearance, and personality were not the reason why I didn’t find a girlfriend.
-I felt I seemed to have no chance of finding my life companion in Japan.
-An idea occurred to me that I would leave this sad place.
-Later, my grandmother gave me a phone call from the United States, asking me to go to the U.S. After I visited the U.S., I decided to leave Japan and move to the U.S. I thought: Perhaps my life would change in a new place.
-And maybe I would find the one in the U.S.
+I thought that my occupation, appearance, and personality were not the reasons why I couldn’t find a girlfriend.
+It seemed I had no chance of finding my life companion in Japan.
+The idea occurred to me that I should leave this sad place.
+Later, my grandmother phoned me from the United States, and asked me to go to there.
+After I visited the U.S., I decided to leave Japan and move there.
+I thought: “Perhaps my life will change in a new place.
+And maybe I will find the one I’m looking for in the U.S.”

-“Marriage is a key event in any person’s life; it is the time when one starts truly to assume various kinds of responsibilities, begins gradually to fulfill various kinds of missions.
+Marriage is a key event in any person’s life; it is the time when one starts truly to assume various kinds of responsibilities, begins gradually to fulfill various kinds of missions.
 People harbor many illusions about marriage before they experience it themselves, and all these illusions are beautiful.
 Women imagine that their other halves will be Prince Charming, and men imagine that they will marry Snow White.
 These fantasies go to show that every person has certain requirements for marriage, their own set of demands and standards.
 Though in this evil age people are constantly bombarded with distorted messages about marriage, which create even more additional requirements and give people all sorts of baggage and strange attitudes, any person who has experienced marriage knows that no matter how one understands it, no matter what one’s attitude toward it is, marriage is not a matter of individual choice” (“God Himself, the Unique III”).